SuperOfficeDocs/superoffice-docs/docs/onsite/install/netserver/wcf-primer.md

 Where to look if something goes wrong.

-### Configuration
+> [!NOTE]

-The most common issue by far is to low default values on the bindings.
-Remember to Increase both server and client sides when there are problems.
+> The most common issue by far is to low default values on the bindings.
+Remember to increase both server and client sides when there are problems.

 ![troubleshooting][img3]